 Rory turned and bolted as if the bowl, or perhaps simply my attention turning to her, was a serious threat to her safety.
 And honestly, that tells us where Rory is right now.
 She’s scared, she’s unsure, and she’s doing her best with a world that feels unfamiliar and unpredictable.

-The good news is that Rory isn’t going through this settling-in phase by herself as she’s with her family.
+The good news is that Rory isn’t going through this settling-in phase by herself, as she’s with her family.

 She also has a whole sanctuary full of animals she can watch interact with us, helping her realize that we’re not so scary.